 As someone who likes to travel with complete freedom, I hate booking flights and accommodations more than a day or two in advance.
 I like to change my plans, stay longer in a place that inspires me, or impulsively decide to head to a place I know nothing about.
 Many of these impulsive decisions need to be routed through expensive cities, and even if just for a night, I would rather pay a little more for an experience I’m going to remember, rather than shack up in a characterless room I can’t wait to get out of.

 A friend recently told me she booked a room on a yacht via Airbnb in Hong Kong, but since no one else was booked on the same day, they managed to have the entire yacht to themselves, affording an experience that only millionaires otherwise do!

 Who knows what treasures await you on the roads paved by Airbnb?

 Have you tried, or would you like to try, Airbnb?

-Use my referral link to sign up on Airbnb, and we can both get cash credits to travel when you make your first booking.
+Use my referral link to sign up on Airbnb, and we both get INR 1,500 ($25) to travel.

 This post was written in collaboration with Airbnb.
-They are gradually trying to connect locals and travellers in India with the rest of the world.
 Tweet them @airbnb_in.